2022 Winter Olympics closing ceremony: Proceedings

-Entrance of the President of China and the President of the IOC

-At 8:00pm China Standard Time, Chinese leader Xi Jinping and International Olympic Committee President Thomas Bach entered the stadium.
+At 8:00 pm China Standard Time, Chinese leader Xi Jinping and International Olympic Committee President Thomas Bach entered the stadium.

-Lighting the Emblem

 As the closing ceremony takes place five days after the Lantern Festival, which is the final day of the Chinese New Year celebrations, a performance was held to celebrate and promote the culture of the Chinese New Year through lanterns.
 Children danced and played with lanterns while interacting with the large snowflake cauldron in the center of the stadium.
 Their movement formed the emblem of the 2022 Winter Olympics.
-The lanterns were shaped like snowflakes to commemorate the overlap of both the Winter Olympics and the Chinese New Year celebration as well as to highlight the tradition of playing with lanterns during the Lantern Festival.
+The lanterns were shaped like snowflakes to commemorate the overlap of both the Winter Olympics and the Chinese New Year celebration, as well as to highlight the tradition of playing with lanterns during the Lantern Festival.
+This was followed by the playing of the National Anthem of China.